Git-Lecture-2025/Assignment-2025/writeups/git-exercises.md

 >>>>>>> another-piece-of-work
 ```

 This is the contents of the equation.txt.
-Resolve this simply by chaning it to:
+Resolve this simply by changing it to:
 ```
 2 + 3 = 5
 ```

-then stage the changes and commit
+Then stage the changes and commit
 ```
 git add .
 git commit -m "resolved merge conflicts"